-- It depends on what the first-line therapy has been. - a) If 1st line NNRTI based (Nevirapine or Efavirenz) then 2nd line therapy can either be: Integrase strand transfer inhibitor, such as Dolutegravir plus 2 NRTIs, or b) If it has been a PI-based first-line therapy, then WHO suggests Raltegravir or Dolutegravir plus 2 NRTIs.
+It depends on what the first-line therapy has been:

+- a) If 1st line NNRTI based (Nevirapine or Efavirenz) then 2nd line therapy can either be: - (i) Protease inhibitor: Lopinavir/ritonavir plus 2 NRTIs (ABC/3TC/LPVr) - (ii) Integrase strand transfer inhibitor, e.g. Dolutegravir plus 2 NRTIs (ABC/3TC/DTG) - b) If already on a PI-based first-line therapy WHO recommends Dolutegravir plus 2 NRTIs (ABC/3TC/DTG)

 When to change from first-line therapy to second-line therapy?